Culture Club: 1984–1986: Waking Up with the House on Fire, From Luxury to Heartache and decline

-Due to all the heartache from the break-up of his relationship with Moss, and all the ensuing tension with rest of the band, George turned to relief in drugs.
+Due to the break-up of his relationship with Moss, and all the ensuing tension with the rest of the band, George turned to relief in drugs.
 Consequently, he soon developed a self-destructive drug addiction, which in merely four months escalated from marijuana to heroin.
 By 1986, George had become seriously addicted.
 The recording of their fourth studio album, 1986's From Luxury to Heartache (UK No. 10, US No. 32) dragged on for so long that producer Arif Mardin had to abandon the sessions due to prior commitments and leave it to engineer Lew Hahn to finish the sessions.
 Nevertheless, the first single "Move Away" became a hit, peaking at UK No. 7 and US No. 12 and appeared the album would return the group back to its previous success.
 But by the time of the release of the second single "God Thank You Woman", news of George's drug addiction began to circulate in British and American tabloids, and the second single stalled on its way up the charts, failing to make a big impact.

 George and Moss also no longer wanted to be around each other due to the constant relationship battles and with George's addiction.
 From Luxury to Heartache began to fade from the charts as well, and the album ultimately sold fewer than one million copies worldwide at the time of release.
 By the summer of 1986, George finally admitted that he was indeed addicted to drugs.
 In July of that year, he was arrested by the British police for possession of heroin.
 The band broke up and George pursued a solo career, having several European hits and a couple of US Top 40 hits.